New Middle Party

 The New Middle Party (in Dutch: Nieuwe Midden Partij, NMP) is a Dutch small business-interest political party.
-The NMP is a marginal party and was only successful during the 1971 Dutch general election.
+The NMP was a marginal party and was only successful during the 1971 Dutch general election.

 History

-The NMP was founded in 1970.
+The NMP was founded in 1970, then named the Dutch Middle Class Party (Nederlandse Middenstands Partij).
 It entered in the 1971 elections, and won two seats.
 Several months after the elections one of its MPs, De Jong, came into conflict with the party's chair, Te Pas, because he was involved in lawsuits over corruption.
 De Jong continued as independent MP.
 In the 1972 election the party won no seats.

-The party continues to exist and unsuccessfully competed in the 2002 election.
+In 1995, the party was revived by Martin Dessing, and competed in the 1998 Dutch general election, gaining only 23,512 votes (0.27%) and 0 seats.
+The party was renamed to the New Middle Party, and unsuccessfully competed in the 2002 election.

 Name

 The party saw itself as the continuation of the pre-war Middle Class Party, as such it styled itself as "New Middle Class Party" or "New Middle Party".

 Ideology & Issues

-The NMP is a party for businesspeople and shopkeepers.
-It also appeals to forgotten groups like the elderly, unmarried and disabled.
+The NMP was a party for businesspeople and shopkeepers, and also appealed to 'forgotten groups' like the elderly, unmarried and disabled.
 It wants to spread taxes and benefits more equally between social groups.
-It is fiscally conservative and seeks to reduce bureaucracy and government debt.
-Meanwhile, it wants to protect the value of old age pensions and increase spending on healthcare.
-Furthermore, it wants to end "car bullying", that is taxes on petrol, driven kilometers and car-purchases.
-It advocates limited migration into the EU and cutting spending on development cooperation.
+It was fiscally conservative and sought to reduce bureaucracy and government debt.
+Meanwhile, it wantes to protect the value of old age pensions and increase spending on healthcare.
+Furthermore, it wanted to end "car bullying", that is taxes on petrol, driven kilometers and car-purchases.
+It advocated limited migration into the EU and cutting spending on development cooperation.